-Approximately 42 acres of forested wetlands are located on the property.
-These areas are highly susceptible and often sustain high densities of invasive species.
-The varying characteristics of these areas are primarily due to the degree of soil water saturation.
-Much of the forested wetland, though containing tree and ground cover indicator species, is only seasonally wet.
-Somewhat wetter areas have uprooted trees, and resulting pit and mound topography, as well as denser shrub growth.
+The Town Forest contains approximately 42 acres of forested wetlands.
+The degree and periodicity of soil-water saturation influence wetland characteristics, which are variable.
+These wetlands contain tree, shrub, and herbaceous species indicative of wetland conditions, however, surface or near-surface water presence is only seasonal.
+Somewhat wetter areas have uprooted trees, with resulting pit and mound topography, as well as denser shrub growth.
 Very poorly drained sections are characterized by vegetation growth on hummocks and areas of standing water.

 Red maple is the dominant tree species in the forested wetland areas.
 Wetland hardwoods as well as white pine, hemlock, and spruce, are also present.
-An understory of fruit-producing shrubs such as winterberry holly and highbush blueberry, and nut-producing beaked hazelnut, is well-established.
+The former understory of native fruit-producing shrubs such as winterberry holly and highbush blueberry is almost entirely compromised by exotic, invasive shrubs in several of the wetlands.
 Ground cover is dominated by cinnamon fern, sensitive fern, and gold thread.